merkle-open/SitecoreBlog/docs/_posts/2024-01-15-sitecore-10-upgrade-problems-and-solutions.md

 ![alt text](../files/2024/01/15/sitecore-10.png "Sitecore 10")

-Like many others after upgrading from Sitecore 9.1 to Sitecore 10.3, we faced with bugs and some features stopped working for us.
+After upgrading from Sitecore 9.1 to Sitecore 10.3 like many people, we faced with bugs and some features stopped working for us.
 In this post I will try to list some of them and explain how we fixed them.

 ## Problem: Sitecore forms list fields stopped showing values of list items on local languages